Elise-Shen/Fish-Tank/Assignment1/codesmells.md

 ### Solution:

 I will extract the method.
-Separate method <draw> into 2 method, method <draw_odd> contains the code for seaweed segment is odd numbered. method <draw_even> contains the code for seaweed segment is even numbered.
+Separate method <draw> into 2 new created method, method <draw_odd> contains the code for seaweed segment is odd numbered. method <draw_even> contains the code for seaweed segment is even numbered.
 Therefore, each method contains less than 10 line.